• Skip to content

 Structure and study areas

-The course is organised in four subject areas: design studio, humanities, technology and professional practices.
+The course is organised into four subject areas: design studio, humanities, technology and professional practices.

 Design Studio